Learn how to respond to 1 star reviews with our comprehensive review management guide below.

 Whether you realize it or not, potential customers are reading online reviews about your business.

 The quality and quantity of these reviews have strong influences on the decision-making processes of customers.
-Research shows that review profiles on Yelp, Google Review, and TrustPilot are some of the first pieces of information customers study before making purchasing decisions.
+Research shows that review profiles on sites like Google Review and TrustPilot are some of the first pieces of information customers study before making purchasing decisions.

 Positive feedback in the form of great reviews demonstrates high levels of customer satisfaction.
 More importantly, these positive reviews represent your company values and commitment to excellent customer service.
 Consider the following statistics that show the positive impact of 5 star reviews: